ATD 1-LAW

 A person who signed a promissory note or other negotiable instrument under fundamental mistake assumes the risk of default.

-TRUE OR FALSE: If a negotiable instrument is dishonored (i.e. not paid when due), a holder for value can sue any person who signed the bill before it came into his possession
+TRUE or FALSE: If a negotiable instrument is dishonored (i.e. not paid when due), a holder for value can sue any person who signed the bill before it came into his possession

 True